 Prosecutors say the 26 did such things as “create” fake dependents for a fee of $400, steal identities of children and families receiving public assistance, used social security numbers of people who died or are from Puerto Rico, created fictitious businesses with phony losses and inflated legitimate deductions.

 The 26 were all from the New York area but the problem is not limited to any one city or place.
-In Wisconsin, Prince F. Rashada remains a federal fugitive after being charged with preparing over 100 false tax returns in 2008.

 Every year a few bad preparers surface.
 And every tax season, the IRS will crank up its public relations machine and start issuing press releases about tax payers and tax preparers who have strayed from the straight and narrow path.